ceres-solver/ceres-solver/docs/source/modeling.rst

    .. code-block:: c++

      template <typename CostFunctor,
-            int M,        // Number of residuals, or ceres::DYNAMIC. int N0,       // Number of parameters in block 0. int N1 = 0,   // Number of parameters in block 1.
+            int kNumResiduals,  // Number of residuals, or ceres::DYNAMIC. int N0,       // Number of parameters in block 0. int N1 = 0,   // Number of parameters in block 1.
             int N2 = 0,   // Number of parameters in block 2.